abpframework/abp/docs/en/CLI-New-Command-Samples.md

-# ABP CLI Create New Solution Commands
+# ABP CLI Create Solution Sample Commands

 The `abp new` command creates an ABP solution or other artifacts based on an ABP template.
 ABP CLI has several parameters to create a new ABP solution.
 In this document we will show you some sample commands to create a new solution.
 All the project names are `Acme.BookStore`.
 Currently, the only available mobile project is a `React Native` mobile app.
 Available database providers are `Entity Framework Core` and `MongoDB`.
 All the commands starts with `abp new`.